Iran Takes Another Step To Enrich Uranium, In Another Blow To Nuclear Deal

 Iran has been breaching some aspects of the deal for months.
 It has previously justified breaches by saying that such actions provide "an opportunity for talks."

 Rouhani's announcement puts European countries hoping to keep the nuclear deal intact in a difficult position.
-As The Associated Press reported, EU spokesperson Maja Kocijančič called on Iran "to reverse such steps without delay and to refrain from any further measures that would undermine the nuclear deal."
+As The Associated Press reported, EU spokesperson Maja Kocijancic called on Iran "to reverse such steps without delay and to refrain from any further measures that would undermine the nuclear deal."

 NPR's Geoff Brumfiel contributed to this report.